suomela/coha-filter/README.md

 cargo run --release --example coha-be-going-to ~/COHA ~/results
 ```

-This should take less than half a minute; it will create CSV files in `~/results` that are organized by search term and decade.
+This should take only a few seconds; it will create CSV files in `~/results` that are organized by search term and decade.
 The files will contain the hit and 30 words of context on both sides.

 ## Author